IrinaGV/Web-Design-Challenge/README.md

 For this assignment I created a visualization dashboard website using visualizations from my past assignment.
 Specifically, I plotted weather data.
 I created individual pages for each plot and a means by which I can navigate between them.
 These pages contain the visualizations and their corresponding explanations.
 I also have a landing page, a page where I can see a comparison of all of the plots, and another page where I can view the data used to build them.

-The website consists of 7 pages total, including:
+The website consists of the following:

 A landing page containing: